 BFCC will annually prepare reports on campus incidents and crimes that will include data collected in the preceding two years made available by the Chief Security Officer.
 Crime statistics will also be presented on incidents of a more minor nature, such as petty theft and accidents on campus.
 Crimes should be reported to a CSA to ensure the inclusion of such data in BFCC's annual crime statistics as well as to provide timely warning notices to the campus community, when appropriate.

 To Report a Crime or Emergency

-BFCC Chief Security Officer, Frank Goings (406) 845-4684 Security Patrol Officer, George Aims Back (406) 845-8714
+Frank Goings, BFCC Chief Security Officer, (406) 845-4684 George Aims Back, Security Patrol Officer, (406) 871-9802 or